feelsuegood/sueweetstay-fullstack/README.md

 - Based on [Nomadcoders Airbnb Clone](https://nomadcoders.co/airbnb-clone/lectures/3926)
 - Inspired by [Airbnb](https://www.airbnb.com)
-- Special thanks to open-source contributors and mentors!

 ---

 ## 💖 Note

-> This website is part of my personal portfolio and is intended for educational and non-commercial purposes only.
+- This website is part of my personal portfolio and is intended for educational and non-commercial purposes only.